alakeldev/passwords-generator-and-manager/README.md

 <h1 align="center">🔐Passwords Generator & Manager🔐</h1>
-“Passwords Generator and Manager” starts with an application that helps you generate strong and secure passwords for your online accounts.
+“Passwords Generator and Manager” it starts with an application that helps you generate strong and secure passwords for your online accounts.
 With the password generator application, you can create unique passwords that are difficult to guess or hack.
 This application also leads you to a password manager application that helps you manage your passwords by storing them securely in an encrypted file.
 You can easily access your passwords whenever you need them, without having to remember them all.<br></br>

 ![PWD-image](assets/readme-images/pwd.jpg)

-The Passwords Generator and Manager application is live and deployed on Heroku cloud platform.
+The Passwords Generator and Manager application is live and deployed on the Heroku cloud platform.
 Please click [HERE](https://password-generator-and-manager-a88bcb86c5e0.herokuapp.com/) to check it out.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)